Association

 Medical Representatives (MR) Education and Training Study Group supports member companies in conducting effective MR education and training to enhance and strengthen the contents of education and training programs of member companies, aiming to improve the quality of introductory education and continuing education of MR.

 MR educator course sets up a curriculum related to MR accreditation system and MR textbooks to support an education and training program of the member companies.
-To provide the most up-to-date information, lecturers are selected from the member companies who are familiar with the contents of training, and for some subjects, outside lecturers are selected.
-In addition, the Study Group makes efforts to publicize this course by posting posters on KPIA’s website and in KPIA’s bulletin. - Activities related to MR Accreditation Center of Japan
+To provide the most up-to-date information, lecturers are selected from the study group member companies who are familiar with the contents of training, and for some subjects, outside lecturers are selected.
+In addition, the Study Group makes efforts to publicize this course by announcements and posting posters on KPIA’s website and in KPIA’s bulletin. - Activities related to MR Accreditation Center of Japan

 In collaboration with MR Accreditation Center of Japan, the following activities are carried out: